dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/index.md

 [!code-csharp[HelloCosmos](../../../../samples/core/Cosmos/ModelBuilding/Sample.cs?name=HelloCosmos)]

 > [!IMPORTANT]
-> Calling `EnsureCreated` is necessary to create the required containers and insert the [seed data](../../modeling/data-seeding.md) if present in the model.
-However `EnsureCreated` should only be called during deployment, not normal operation, as it may cause performance issues.
+> Calling [EnsureCreatedAsync](/dotnet/api/Microsoft.EntityFrameworkCore.Storage.IDatabaseCreator.EnsureCreatedAsync) is necessary to create the required containers and insert the [seed data](../../modeling/data-seeding.md) if present in the model.
+However `EnsureCreatedAsync` should only be called during deployment, not normal operation, as it may cause performance issues.

 ## Cosmos-specific model customization

 By default all entity types are mapped to the same container, named after the derived context (`"OrderContext"` in this case).
-To change the default container name use `HasDefaultContainer`:
+To change the default container name use [HasDefaultContainer](/dotnet/api/Microsoft.EntityFrameworkCore.CosmosModelBuilderExtensions.HasDefaultContainer):

 [!code-csharp[DefaultContainer](../../../../samples/core/Cosmos/ModelBuilding/OrderContext.cs?name=DefaultContainer)]

-To map an entity type to a different container use `ToContainer`:
+To map an entity type to a different container use [ToContainer](/dotnet/api/Microsoft.EntityFrameworkCore.CosmosEntityTypeBuilderExtensions.ToContainer):

 [!code-csharp[Container](../../../../samples/core/Cosmos/ModelBuilding/OrderContext.cs?name=Container)]

 To identify the entity type that a given item represent EF Core adds a discriminator value even if there are no derived entity types.
 The name and value of the discriminator [can be changed](../../modeling/inheritance.md).

-If no other entity type will ever be stored in the same container the discriminator can be removed by calling `HasNoDiscriminator()`:
+If no other entity type will ever be stored in the same container the discriminator can be removed by calling [HasNoDiscriminator](/dotnet/api/Microsoft.EntityFrameworkCore.Metadata.Builders.EntityTypeBuilder.HasNoDiscriminator):

 [!code-csharp[NoDiscriminator](../../../../samples/core/Cosmos/ModelBuilding/OrderContext.cs?name=NoDiscriminator)]

 ### Partition keys

 By default EF Core will create containers with the partition key set to `"__partitionKey"` without supplying any value for it when inserting items.
 But to fully leverage the performance capabilities of Azure Cosmos a [carefully selected partition key](/azure/cosmos-db/partition-data) should be used.
-It can be configured by calling `.HasPartitionKey()`:
+It can be configured by calling [HasPartitionKey](/dotnet/api/Microsoft.EntityFrameworkCore.CosmosEntityTypeBuilderExtensions.HasPartitionKey):

 [!code-csharp[PartitionKey](../../../../samples/core/Cosmos/ModelBuilding/OrderContext.cs?name=PartitionKey)]